Bournemouth, Christchurch and Poole Council: Resignation of Drew Mellor and administration of Philip Broadhead

 Whilst the investigation into cleaning for votes was underway, and amid criticism of his administration's proposals for the 2023 budget, Drew Mellor resigned as leader on 13 February 2023 and announced he would not be standing for re-election in the May 2023 local elections.

 Conservative councillor Philip Broadhead, who had been deputy leader under Mellor since 2020, was subsequently appointed leader on 21 February 2023.
 He only served as leader for three months.
 The Conservative vote collapsed at the May 2023 local elections, with Broadhead's group reduced from 34 to 12 seats (out of 76).
 Several cabinet members lost their seats; Broadhead himself retained his seat by just five votes.
 Other groups increased their vote share substantially, with the Liberal Democrats emerging as the largest party, with 28 seats (up from 13).

 Three Towns Alliance

 On 23 May 2023, Vikki Slade was elected leader of BCP Council unopposed; she would be leading a coalition administration, 'the Three Towns Alliance', comprising all 28 Liberal Democrat councillors, the 8 Christchurch Independents, the Bournemouth Independents Group (3 councillors), and the Poole People's Party (5 councillors).
 Vikki Slade stood down as leader in July 2024 after being elected MP for Mid Dorset and North Poole at the 2024 United Kingdom general election.
 She was replaced as leader by Millie Earl, also a Liberal Democrat.

-2025 defections
+2025-2026 defections

 In 2025, Gillian Martin and Michelle Dower resigned from the Labour Party.
 In October 2025, the two conservative Kinson councillors Duane Farr and Cameron Adams joined Reform UK.
+In May 2026, Kate and Joe Salmon, who represent Moordown ward resigned from the Green Party of England and Wales to sit as independents.